Important News About the Sonos Dock

 What does this mean?

-When you accept the software update which became available on October 9, 2018 (version 9.2), your Dock will no longer connect to Sonos.
-While it can still be used as a charger for older Apple devices, to enjoy music from those devices on Sonos, you will need to connect them via a line-in connection to any compatible Sonos product (Play:5, Connect, Connect:Amp).
+When you accept the software update which became available on 9 October 2018 (version 9.2), your Dock will no longer connect to Sonos, although it can still be used as a charger for older Apple devices.
+To enjoy music from those devices on Sonos, you will need to connect them via a line-in connection to any compatible Sonos product (Play:5, Connect, Connect:Amp).

 If you need help accessing your local music library on a supported device, please see our how-to guide, or reach out to our Care team.
 And now with voice, direct control, and AirPlay 2, there are more ways than ever to get more of the music you love on your Sonos system.

 What if I don't want to update to software version 9.2?